Table of Contents

 Complete (combined) paralysis of the larynx:

-Treatment includes speech therapy and surgically medialization of the cords through injection of Teflon paste or thyroplasty type I or anthrodesis of cricoarytenoid joint.
+Treatment includes speech therapy and surgically medialization of the cords through injection of Teflon paste or thyroplasty type I or anthrodesis of the cricoarytenoid joint.

-Popular Exam Questions on the Larynx
+Popular Exam Questions about the Larynx

 Solutions can be found below the references.

-1. A child, 4 years old, presented to the emergency with an acute attack of severe cough and respiratory distress.
-While he was in the hospital, he also developed stridor.
-He has a history of sore throat for the last 2 days.
+1. A child, 4 years old, presented to the emergency with an acute attack of a severe cough and respiratory distress.
+While he was in hospital, he also developed stridor.
+He has had a history of sore throat for the last 2 days.
 On examination, supraglottic structures were edematous and congested.
 Which of the following most common causative agents in this disease is the child suffering from?

 - Chronic bronchitis